From Drinking Philosophers to Asynchronous Path-Following Robots: Introduction

 Multi-robot path planning (MRPP) has been one of the fundamental problems studied by artificial intelligence and robotics communities.
 Quickly finding paths that take each robot from their initial location to target location, and ensuring that robots execute these paths in a safe manner have applications in many areas from evacuation planning \cite{luh2012modeling} to warehouse robotics \cite{wurman2008coordinating}, and from formation control \cite{tanner2004leader} to coverage \cite{mcnew2007solving}.

 There are several challenges in multi-robot path planning such as scalability, optimality, trading off centralized versus distributed decisions and corresponding communication loads, and potential asynchrony.
 Planning optimal collision-free paths is known to be hard \cite{surynek2010optimization} even in synchronous centralized settings.
 Recently developed heuristics aim to address the scalability challenge when optimality is a concern \cite{yu2016optimal}.
 Arguably, the problem gets even harder when there is non-determinism in the robot motions.
 One source of non-determinism is asynchrony, that is, the robots can move on their individual paths with different and time-varying speeds and their speed profiles are not known a priori.
-The goal of this paper is, given a collection of paths, one for each robot, to devise a distributed protocol so that the robots are guaranteed to reach their targets and avoid all collisions along the way.
-We call this the \emph{Multi-Robot Plan Execution (MRPE)} problem.
+This might happen due to many factors such as low battery levels, calibration errors, or waiting to give way to humans in the workspace.
+The goal of this paper is, given a collection of paths, one for each robot, to devise a distributed protocol so that the robots are guaranteed to reach their targets in the face of asynchrony and avoid all collisions along the way.
+We call this the \emph{Multi-Robot Path Execution (MRPE)} problem.
+We study this problem at a discrete-level where the execution policies we generate can be used with any suitably abstracted continuous-dynamics and low-level control policies that allow stopping the robot when needed.
+Moreover, our execution policies can interface with higher-level decision-making modules that lead to asynchrony by temporarily stopping the individual robots for emergencies, maintenance, or other reasons. {In addition to MRPE, our execution policies can also be relevant for other applications such as transportation networks where vehicles travel on fixed tracks or manufacturing processes where workpieces follow complex conveyor networks.}